jsmenzies/jsmenzies/README.md

 ### I'm a software engineer, specialising in leading architecture and implementation of real-time event based microservice solutions and API design.

-- 🧳   Currently I'm working...
+- 🧳  I'm currently working on...

   - ***Eventing Microservices Architecture*** - Leading the design and implementation of several real time, high throughput event based AML (Anti Money Laundering) systems for use in a large bank

   - ***Leading POCs*** - Delivered from the ground up a state of the art risk modelling system backed by a graph database in order to analyse threats in real time for fraud detection

   - ***Mentoring*** - Directed a large team of developers, conducting code reviews and ensuring a high standard of code, while producing simple, eﬃcient, reusable code – mindful of new technologies, paradigms, and development methodologies.

+- ⌨️  I'm currently using...

+  - Java/Kotlin
+  - Spring Boot, OpenAPI
+  - Kafka, gRPC, REST
+  - Neo4j graph DB, Postges, Oracle
+  - Docker, ECS, EC2

 - 🌱  I’m currently learning...

   - ***New languages*** - Go, Rust

-  - ***Technologies*** - Neo4j Graphing DB, React framework, Kafka streams
+  - ***Technologies*** - Neo4j Graphing DB, React framework